followcrom/MixTapeHeavyWeight/README.md

 - Volume control with a slider
 - Post comments with star ratings using Fetch API

-## Technologies

-**MixTapeHeavyWeight** is built using the following technologies:

-- HTML5: Markup language for structuring the content
-- CSS3: Stylesheet language for styling the web page
-- JavaScript: Programming language for implementing the functionality
-- Web Audio API: Provides methods and interfaces for audio processing
-- Canvas API: Used for rendering the audio visualizer
-- Fetch API: For submitting comments and ratings without page reload

 ## How To Use

 To use **MixTapeHeavyWeight** into your project, follow these steps: